 Handling customer complaints around delivery delays, incorrect items, and damaged products are all part of managing a growing retail business.
 Sometimes in spite of everything your business does, shipping, delivery, and warehouse management are out of your control.

-Even though these delays are often unavoidable, your customer care team needs to know how to handle them and best support customers.
+Even though some issues are unavoidable, your customer care team needs to know how to handle them and best support customers.
 It’s always best to set realistic expectations––if it will take another two weeks for the product to be back in stock, then be honest about it.

 2. Provide mobile support

-Currently, 55.4% of internet users use mobile phones to buy products online.
+Insider Intelligence expects retail mobile commerce sales to account for 43.4% of total ecommerce sales in 2023.
 Retailers that want to tap into mobile commerce should make it straightforward for people to reach customer service team members.

-Plus, 68% of WhatsApp users believe the app is the most convenient way to engage with a brand.
-Retail brands can use WhatsApp and other messaging apps to provide quick and personal customer service to shoppers.
+Some 68% of WhatsApp users believe the app is the most convenient way to engage with a brand.
+Retail brands can use WhatsApp and other social media messaging apps to provide quick and personal customer service to shoppers.

 For example, outdoor and sportswear retailer Decathlon uses WhatsApp to help customers quickly identify solutions.